pivotal/blog/content/post/windows-containerization-deep-dive.md

 this rogue behavior and kill the process if needed.
 This ensures that memory limits and job teardown can be enforced.

-We at Pivotal believe that .NET is an important enterprise platform, and are committed to the success of the project.
+We at Pivotal believe that .NET is an important enterprise platform and are committed to the success of the project.
 We’re also excited about future opportunities for .NET on Cloud Foundry, including .NET Core and our [Steel Toe](http://steeltoe.io/) initiative.
 Though the details of containerization on